SumeetKumarBarua/FactsBox/README.md

 	    [http]://localhost:[port number]/Your_App_Name/index.html

    5.Run on server.
-Originaly it has been configured for Oracle 11g database. kindly change it as per your requirements.
+Originaly it has been configured for Oracle 11g database.
+Kindly change it as per your requirements.
 Do not forget to configure maven on your system and updating the .m2 folder.

 # Live Demo
 Please Visit <a href="https://factsbox.herokuapp.com">here </a>